 The goal of the Office of Science Graduate Student Research (SCGSR) program is to prepare graduate students for science, technology, engineering, or mathematics (STEM) careers critically important to the DOE Office of Science mission, by providing graduate thesis research opportunities at DOE laboratories.
-The SCGSR program provides supplemental awards to outstanding U.S. graduate students to pursue part of their graduate thesis research at a DOE laboratory in areas that address scientific challenges central to the Office of Science mission.
-The research opportunity is expected to advance the graduate students’ overall doctoral thesis while providing access to the expertise, resources, and capabilities available at the DOE laboratories.
+The SCGSR program provides supplemental awards to outstanding U.S. graduate students (US citizens or lawful permanent residents) to pursue part of their graduate thesis research at a DOE laboratory/facility in areas that address scientific challenges central to the Office of Science mission.
+The research opportunity is expected to advance the graduate students’ overall doctoral thesis while providing access to the expertise, resources, and capabilities available at the DOE laboratories/facilities.

-The SCGSR program provides supplemental funds for graduate awardees to conduct part of their thesis research at a host DOE laboratory in collaboration with a DOE laboratory scientist within a defined award period.
-The award period for the proposed research project at DOE laboratories may range from 3 to 12 consecutive months.
+The SCGSR program provides supplemental funds for graduate awardees to conduct part of their thesis research at a host DOE laboratory/facility in collaboration with a DOE laboratory scientist within a defined award period.
+Collaborating DOE Laboratory Scientists may be from any of the participating DOE national laboratories/facilities.
+The award period for the proposed research project at DOE laboratories/facilities may range from 3 to 12 consecutive months.

 Applicants must meet the following eligibility requirements:

-- At least 18 and U.S. Citizenship or Permanent Residence
+- Minimum Age and U.S. Citizenship or Permanent Residency

 - Establishment of a Collaborating DOE Laboratory Scientist

 - Applicants are eligible to submit only one application per award cycle.